 Uploading subtitle

 In order to upload subtitle, we must first calculate hash (fingerprint) of movie file.
 Most popular way to do it is to use OpenSubtitles hashing function.
-Here is Python implementation:
+Here is implementation in Python:

 import struct